paulmelis/blender-ply-import/readme.md

 structures.
 We use NumPy arrays in the readply extension module to easily pass the data directly to Blender.

-Note: the readply module is not tied to Blender in any way and can be used as a general PLY reader for Python.
+The readply module is not tied to Blender in any way and can be used as a general PLY reader in Python.

 ## Performance